Aleksandar Katai: Chicago Fire

 On 6 February 2018, Katai was loaned by Alavés to Chicago Fire of Major League Soccer.
-The loan was for the 2018 MLS season, and included a purchase option at season's end.
+The loan was for the 2018 MLS season and included a purchase option at season's end.

 On 11 July 2018, the Chicago Fire acquired Katai on a permanent basis from Alavés for an unknown amount.
 The deal had Katai signed through the 2019 season, with a club option for 2020.
 It also had him remaining a TAM player for the 2018 season, but would change to a DP in 2019.

 LA Galaxy

 On 31 December 2019, after leaving the Chicago Fire, Katai joined the LA Galaxy through the use of Targeted Allocation Money.
 Katai was expected to be an important part of the Galaxy’s attack in 2020.

-Katai was released by LA Galaxy on 5 June 2020, following controversial Instagram posts by Katai's wife Tea, in the wake of the George Floyd protests and looting across the United States.
-Katai's wife, writing in Serbian, had compared protestors to "disgusting cattle," called for violent action against them in a caption under a photo of New York Police Department officers driving an SUV into a crowd of protesters ("shoot those s***s"), and captioned an image of what appears to be a looter running off with boxes of Nike sneakers with "Black Nikes Matter."
+Katai was released by LA Galaxy on 5 June 2020, following controversial Instagram posts by Katai's wife, Tea, in the wake of the George Floyd protests and looting across the United States.
+Katai's wife, writing in Serbian, had compared protestors to "disgusting cattle", called for violent action against them in a caption under a photo of New York Police Department officers driving an SUV into a crowd of protesters ("shoot those shits"), and captioned an image of what appears to be a looter running off with boxes of Nike sneakers with "Black Nikes Matter".

-The LA Galaxy requested the removal of his wife’s posts, and issued a statement condemning "racism of any kind."
+The LA Galaxy requested the removal of his wife’s posts and issued a statement condemning "racism of any kind".
 Tea then took down the posts.
-Katai condemned his wife's posts as "unacceptable", rebuked her insensitivity, issued a personal apology, and indicated his support for the Black Lives Matter movement, in an Instagram post.
+In an Instagram post, Katai condemned his wife's posts as "unacceptable", rebuked her insensitivity, issued a personal apology, and indicated his support for the Black Lives Matter movement.
 Two days after the team became aware of the wife's posts, which also was two days after his post condemning her statements, and following a day of protests against Katai, the LA Galaxy released him.

 Return to Red Star Belgrade

 On 9 July 2020, Katai signed a two-year contract with Red Star Belgrade.
+On 31 May 2024, he extended his contract until 2026.